JPrakke/deepfake-bot/doc/source/model-tuning.rst

 Model Tuning
 ============

-It might be that your model works perfectly on the first attempt.
-If not, there are a couple strategies to try.
-The best thing you can do is ensure that there is enough data, i.e. you have at least a few hundred quality messages of your subject on your server.
-Also, make sure
+`"The bot failed to generate a model for me.
+Now what?"`

-DeepfakeBot can read all of the relevant channels.
+If this happens, the first question you ask should be "is the bot seeing enough data?"
+You will likely need at least a few hundred quality messages of your subject on your server for this to work.
+If however, you know there's enough good data on your server and you find it isn't working, there are still a couple strategies to try.

 Filtering
 ---------